mirtazills/starterkit/docs/tutorials/users/managing_layers/layers_metadata.rst

    #.
 Click on En button button on the left list box if you want to select the English form to compile metadata;
    #.
 Click Save locally button on the left list box if you want to save your metadata
    #.
 Click Load last version button on the left list box if you want to

+ Note that light blue metadata elements are mandatory.
+Black metadata elements are optional to complete.